solaeus/dust/README.md

 ## Features

 - Simplicity: Dust is designed to be easy to learn.
 - Speed: Dust is built on [Tree Sitter] and [Rust] to prioritize performance and correctness.
+See [Benchmarks] below.
-- Data format: Dust is data-oriented, making it a great language for defining data.
+- Concurrency: Easily and safely write code that runs in parallel.
-- Format conversion: Effortlessly convert between dust and formats like JSON, CSV and TOML.
+- Safety: Written in safe, stable Rust.
-- Structured data: Dust can represent data with more than just strings.
-Lists, maps and tables are easy to make and manage.
+- Correctness: Type checking makes it easy to write good code that works.

 ## Usage